angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

-### Make a field required
+### Step 2 - Make a field required

 The most common validation is making a field required.
+This section describes how to add a required validation to the `firstName` control.

 In the `ProfileEditor` component, add the `Validators.required` static method as the second item in the array for the `firstName` control.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="required-validator" title="src/app/profile-editor/profile-editor.component.ts (required validator)">

 </code-example>

-There are a set of built-in HTML5 attributes including `required`, `minlength`, `maxlength`, and more that can be used for native validation.
+HTML5 has a set of built-in attributes that can be used for native validation, including `required`, `minlength`, `maxlength`, and more.
 Although _optional_, you can take advantage of these as additional attributes on your form input elements.
 Add the `required` attribute to the `firstName` input element.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="required-attribute" linenums="false" title="src/app/profile-editor/profile-editor.component.html (required attribute)">